abhishek1235/archetypes/README.md

 7. Fixing reported bugs
 8. Moved RSS target feed for test into application
 9. Adding ES best practices for web development
-10, Moved TODO from this file into GitHub issues section
+10. Migrated TODO section from this file into GitHub Issues section
+11. Upgrade to Mosaic Tools 0.9.5
+12. Adding best practices for widget lifecycle through use of YAPI (Mosaic Tools)

 5.4.2.2